 Inescapable truth: It’s really hot in Thailand and you’re going to do a lot more than ‘glow’.
 A recent trip to Koh Samui was the hottest weather I’ve known (and when locals are complaining it’s too hot – it’s reeeally hot).
-It was during such sticky weather that I tried out my new konjac sponge – a magic, totally natural piece of the Korean seascape – that very gently exfoliates your face and neck.
+It was during such sticky weather that I tried out my new konjac sponge – a magic, totally natural sponge made from a Japanese vegetable – that very gently exfoliates your face and neck.
 I could almost feel my skin thanking me after each use – it felt much cooler and happier.
 From now on, konjac is the first thing in my toiletries kit for Thailand.
-Other than that, I try to put as little on my skin as possible – it’s busy enough keeping me cool.
+If you’re lazy and always prefer the mechanical option, I presume a travel-sized Clarisonic would offer similar results in less time.

 #2.
 Basic toiletries for your body + insect repellent

-When it’s extra hot in Thailand, as it has been recently, three showers a day become a quick habit.
-Nothing fancy or fussy in this basic daily shower routine, just an ongoing No Mosquito Bite campaign (that I’m totally winning).
-We’ve written a raving review of Incognito products (totally natural and DEET-free), and utterly rely on their loofah soap followed by a head-to-toe anti-mozzie spray application.
+When it’s extra hot in Thailand, as it was during my ‘guinea pig’ official test phase, three showers a day become a quick habit.
+Nothing fancy or fussy in this basic daily shower routine, just an ongoing No Mosquito Bite campaign (that you can totally win).
+I’ve written a raving review of Incognito products (totally natural and DEET-free), and utterly rely on their loofah soap followed by a head-to-toe anti-mozzie spray application.

 #3.
 The best sunscreen for Thailand

-Here’s something else I’ve mastered in the past 13 years: I never get sunburned.
-I’m borderline paranoid about Thai sunshine, but rely much more on big sun-hats, clever cover-ups and staying in the shade than I do on sunscreen.
+Here’s something else I’ve mastered in the past 14 years: I never get sunburned.
+I’m borderline paranoid about Thai sunshine, but rely much more on (A) clever cover-ups, (B) big sun-hats, and (C) staying in the shade than I do on sunscreen.
 Of course, this is a fringe approach and most of you are dreaming of endless sunshine by the pool.

 Avoiding prickly heat